 I got tired of seeing my same-ole-same-ole couch in the living room and needed a quick and easy way to upgrade.
 That’s when I decided to show you How To Make A No-Sew Pillow Cover In Minutes!
 Nothing against my current living room decor, but after a while, even the most fancy and awesome furniture gets kind of boring.
 But changing up a throw pillow or two can really change the whole vibe.
+Get started today on this easy no-sew project.

 This DIY isn’t just restricted to couch pillows, though.
 No, you can use a fun no-sew pillow on your bed, on an outdoor seat, or anything.
 You can even use this same pattern to make floor pillows.
 There are no restrictions.
 You could just make a couple of pillow covers for every season.
 Or a pillow cover for a special occasion.
 Basically, this is a great way to change up your decor in just a few quick minutes (and for a lot less than buying a new couch!).